ualib/agda-algebras/index.markdown

 To get an idea of the current scope of the library, note that it now includes a formal proof of Birkhoff's [HSP Theorem](https://en.wikipedia.org/wiki/Variety_(universal_algebra)#Birkhoff's_theorem), which asserts that every *variety* is an *equational class*.
 That is, if 𝒦 is a class of algebras which is closed under the taking of homomorphic images, subalgebras, and arbitrary products, then 𝒦 is the class of all algebras satisfying some set of identities.
 To our knowledge, ours is the first formal, machine-checked proof of Birkhoff's Theorem.
 (If you believe you there is evidence refuting this claim, we would love to hear about it; please [email us](mailto:williamdemeo@gmail.com)!)

 We hope the library is useful to mathematicians and computer scientists who wish to formalize their work in dependent type theory and verify their results with a proof assistant.
-Indeed, the [Agda Universal Algebra Library]((https://ualib.github.io/agda-algebras) aims to become an indispensable companion on our mathematical journeys, helping us authenticate the discoveries we make along the way.
+Indeed, the [agda-algebras library](https://github.com/ualib/agda-algebras) aims to become an indispensable companion on our mathematical journeys, helping us authenticate the discoveries we make along the way.

 **Keywords and phrases**.
 Universal algebra, Equational logic, Martin-Löf Type Theory, Birkhoff’s HSP Theorem, Formalization of mathematics, Agda